HQarroum/expressify/README.md

 ## Description

 The web is evolving amazingly fast, and there has been a huge effort to decentralize the way web applications used to be built a few years ago with the avent of more evolved and powerful client-side user agents.
-As such, new frameworks, standards, and techniques have been developed, tested and deployed over the years by the community  to make client-side development more efficient and friendly user-experience wise.
+As such, new [frameworks](https://github.com/enaqx/awesome-react), [standards](https://github.com/w3c/ServiceWorker), and [techniques](https://github.com/hemanth/awesome-pwa) have been developed, tested and deployed over the years by the community  to make client-side development more efficient and friendly user-experience wise.

-The goal being to decouple the client-side from the server-side, diminish the impact (and ultimately the cost) on the servers, and give front-end developers the ability to build more powerful fully-fledged application in the browser.
+The goal being to decouple the client-side from the server-side, diminish the impact (and ultimately the cost) on the servers, and give front-end developers the ability to build more powerful fully-fledged applications in the browser.

 ## Usage